-During this era, feminists critiqued and challenged traditional structures and ways of organizing which sidelined women and denied access to any real power.
-Alternatives were experimented with and new feminist models and process emerged.
+During this era, feminists critiqued and challenged traditional structures and ways of organizing that sidelined women and denied access to any real power.
+Alternatives were experimented with, and new feminist models and process emerged.
 Over time, Indigenous, racialized and immigrant women, women with disabilities, and lesbians raised criticisms about discrimination and oppression.
 This provoked new scrutiny of feminist practices.

 Existing women’s organizations, some dating from the 19th century, also felt the impact of feminist activism.
 These groups already played an important role in fostering women’s leadership and services in many communities.
 Many now become directly involved in advocating on women’s equality issues.